Risperidone (By mouth)

 How to Use This Medicine

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-You may mix your dose with water, low-fat milk, coffee, or orange juice.
-Do not mix with cola or tea.
+You may mix your dose with water, coffee, low-fat milk, or orange juice.
+Do not mix it with cola or tea.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.